Cécile Canqueteau-Landi: Gymnastics career

 Canqueteau's first major international competition was the 1994 World Artistic Gymnastics Championships in Dortmund, Germany.
 This was a team-only worlds, so there were no all-around or event finals to qualify for.
 However, in the 1995 World Artistic Gymnastics Championships in Sabae, Japan, she finished 39th in the all-around in the qualification round, but didn't make the all-around final due to the three-per-country rule at the time.

 She was later selected for the 1996 Summer Olympics and competed in the qualification round, finishing in 8th place for France.
-She competed at another world and European championships in 1997–1998 and retired from Elite gymnastics in 1999.
+Canqueteau won the gold medal with the French team at the 1997 Mediterranean Games.
+She competed at another World and European Championships in 1997–1998 and retired from Elite gymnastics in 1999.
 She competed for her club at nationals until 2002.

 Coaching career

 After she left university, Canqueteau started coaching at the French National Training Center from 2001 to 2004.
 Following her four-year stint for the French National Team, Canqueteau moved to Norman, Oklahoma, United States, with then-boyfriend Laurent Landi in August 2004 and started coaching at Bart Conner Gymnastics Academy.

 In June 2007, after under three years of coaching at the Bart Conner Gymnastics Academy, both she and husband, Laurent, moved to Texas to coach at the renowned World Olympic Gymnastics Academy.
 At WOGA, Canqueteau-Landi served as the personal coach to Alyssa Baumann, Briley Casanova, Sophia Lee, and Samantha Ogden, and has also worked extensively with Katelyn Ohashi, Madison Kocian and various other WOGA alumni.
 Many of her athletes have been full-ride scholarship recipients, state, regional, and national champions.

 In October 2017, Canqueteau-Landi joined the coaching staff at World Champions Centre, where she and husband Laurent Landi are personal coaches to Simone Biles, and where she is assistant head coach of the girls' competitive program.

-In April of 2024, she was named co-head coach of the University of Georgia’s gymnastics team, alongside fellow co-head coach Ryan Roberts.
+In April 2024, she was named co-head coach of the University of Georgia's gymnastics team, alongside fellow co-head coach Ryan Roberts.